LoganGore/Q-templates/dotnet_core/cs/basic/README.md

 ## Query Depth and Complexity
 dotnet-graphql allows for validation to include GraphQL query depth and complexity.
 Critically, this can prevent denial of service (DOS) where a query's computational or spacial complexity can exceeed a server's resources.

 This can be adjusted as needed in the appsettings.json file.
+Defaults are depth=50 and complexity=1000 (calculated by each field requested being equal to 1 point of complexity).

 ## Authorization -- Claim-based access
 Authorization is disabled in this template.